Vyral/sandy-eagon-blog/_posts/2017-12-19-what-were-grateful-for-this-christmas.md

 Kerri is also grateful for the ability to help all of you.
 “I truly love my job, and I am grateful for the flexibility that comes with that,” says Kerri.
 “At times I’m even able to do my job from home and spend a bit more time with my family while still serving you and being there when you need us.”

 So, we’d like to send you a great big thank you this Christmas.
-We are excited to see what’s coming up in 2018. **Have a wonderful Christmas and a great, safe New Year.&nbsp;**
+We are excited to see what’s coming up in 2018. **Have a wonderful Christmas and a great, safe New Year.**

 If you have any questions, just give us a call.
 We look forward to seeing you in 2018!